davzoku/ai-planning/our_impl/notebooks/README.md

 - Navigate to `http://localhost:8501` on the web browser

 - Select the `Data Upload` page and upload the files from `sample_input/` respectively.
-  - upload the `combined_milk.csv` to the first file upload widget.
+  - upload the `combined_milk_final.csv` to the first file upload widget.
 This file contains the post-processed historical sales data for the 36 SKUs in the milk category for all 4 stores.
   - upload the `time.csv` to the second file upload widget.
 This file contains the calendar metadata such as holidays from 2001 to 2007.
 These 2 files can be joined by the `Time_ID`/`IRI Week` column.

 ![Data Upload](assets/01_optipromo_upload_data.png)